CraigChamberlain/SolarLunarDate/docs/technology.md

         -  [The United States Naval Observatory (USNO)](https://aa.usno.navy.mil/data/docs/api.php#phase)

-           Appears to be off-line for maintainence but have permission to serve data processed from this source.
+           Appears to be off-line for maintenance but have permission to serve data processed from this source.
            [Example response](/USNO/ExampleYear.json){:target="_blank"}

 ---